 The following topical areas can serve as the basis for scientific internships on the level of a Masters thesis or comparable internships.
 If you are interested in more details, contact us at email@example.com.

-Disordered materials: Strong amorphous layers despite “100% of defects”
+Amorphous alloys: Strong and stable materials despite “100% of defects”

 Thin films are ideal model systems to explore the effects of disorder on the mechanical properties of solids.
 You will grow thin films that are promising for the formation of metallic glasses, and study their structure and composition as a function of growth conditions and substrate material.
 X-ray photoelectron spectroscopy will allow for compositional analysis, while electron microscopy and atomic force microscopy will give insights into the surface topography and structure.
-We are currently exploring different options for accessing also X-ray diffraction facilities for additional characterization.
+After establishing a growth recipe for a glassy material, you will assess its chemical stability in challenging environments and follow chemical changes at its surface using near-ambient pressure photoelectron spectroscopy.